hashxim/hconMD/Work_MD/Cognitive Bias.md

 Some signs that you might be influenced:
 - Paying attention to stories that confirm your opinion
 - Blaming outside factors on failure
-- Attributing other's success to luck and own credit
+- Attributing other's success to luck and own credit for accomplishment
+- Assuming that everyone shares your opinion or belief
+- Dunning-Kruger effect - Learning little but assuming you know all

 ---
 # Footer